openlawteam/scalafmt-ci/README.md

 Runs `scalafmt --list` on your repository automatically with every push.

-Uses [scalafmt-native](https://github.com/mroth/scalafmt-native) under the hood to keep things small and booting super quick by avoiding the JVM.
+Uses [scalafmt-native](https://github.com/mroth/scalafmt-native) under the hood to keep things small and booting super quick by avoiding the JVM. :racehorse:

+## :warning: Note

+This currently uses the beta version of GitHub Actions, and will need to be updated to reflect the upcoming release version _(just as soon we are given access to it!)_.

 ## Usage